zodern/meteor-up/docs/docs.md

 };
 ```

-You need to stop each app deployed to the servers:
+The first time you setup the reverse proxy, you need to stop every app running on the servers:
 ```bash
 mup stop
 ```